joined/units3/README.md

 ## License

-"THE BEER-WARE LICENSE" (Revision 42)
+"THE BEER-WARE LICENSE" (Revision 4.8.12)

 <joined@me.com> wrote every file in this repository.
-As long as you retain this notice you can do whatever you want with this stuff.
+You can do whatever you want with this stuff.
 If we meet some day, and you think this stuff is worth it, you can buy me a beer in return.